CFKaligula/DutchParsing/README.md

 # DutchParsing
- A Python Implementation for correctly parsing Dutch words
+ A Python Implementation for correctly parsing Dutch words.

- The idea of this parser it to make use of rules as much as possible and to not use word lists to parse Dutch sentences and words.
+ Currently it can correct split all Dutch words into syllables, however cannot handle words with accents or tremas yet.

- First the parser will be used to split up words in syllables Then the correct sounds for every syllable should be shown After that add an artificial voice to pronounce the words.
+ The idea of this parser it to make use of rules as much as possible and to not use word lists.

- The parser currently parses from right to left, I have no idea if this is better than left to right but it works pretty well for now.
+ First the parser will be used to split up words in syllables Then the correct sounds for every syllable should be linked After that add an artificial voice to pronounce the words.

  Eventually there will be need for a word list of some sort, as there is no way to know if the syllable 'be' should be pronounced as 'bay' for 'bezem' or  'buh' for 'bezet.

 ## How to Use
-You can input a word to the console script and it will split it up in syllables for you:
+You can input a word (or multiple) to the console script and it will split it up in syllables for you:
 ``` bash
 C:\...\DutchParsing>python Console.py voorbeeld
 ```